openhive-network/hive/doc/mira.md

 ## Application memory

-When configuring MIRA it is important to consider the normal memory usage of `steemd`.
-Regardless of the MIRA configuration, `steemd` will tend to use roughly 5.5GiB of memory.
+When configuring MIRA, it is important to consider the normal memory usage of `steemd`.
+Regardless of the MIRA configuration, `steemd` will tend to use roughly 5.5 GB of memory.

 ---